LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 Godot - Game Making, Programming Language

-Gscan2pdf - Multipage scanning direct to PDF
+Gscan2pdf - Multi-page scanning direct to PDF

 Handbreak - Convert or compress video files (This is a FlatPak so is too large to include, but pretty essential if you work with videos)